-The collines rolled on to the horizon, green drifting into dark,
+The collines roll on to the horizon, green drifting into dark,

 verdant into resigned and all of it into the red quivering sunset.